farahzak/Ipsos-Market-Research-Simulation/README.md

 # Ipsos-Inspired Market Research Project

 ## Overview
+One thing I was really excited to do was simulate a project going over how researching in the role I was applying too would be.
+Using Ai and my own creative questions, I was able to simulate a process that goes over what a research analyst might encounter and the types of skills needed.
+Clearly being a naturl problem solver and being able to communicate effectively while also delivering high quality work is the key.
 This project simulates an end-to-end market research study inspired by Ipsos' methodology.
 The goal is to design a questionnaire, test its validity, simulate collaboration with internal teams, collect and clean data, and present actionable business insights.
 This repository documents each phase of the project.

 ---